How to Reduce Wait Times in Restaurants With Line Busting

 Restaurant handhelds reduce restaurant wait times by placing a fully-functioning terminal in the hands of employees, enabling mobility and immediacy not possible with stationary terminals.
 The ability to take an order, slip the terminal into your pocket, and then bag a customer's order is both efficient and empowering.

 Looking for more ways to shorten the line?
-Try processing orders ahead of time with online ordering or giving guests the option to choose their own adventure with self-service kiosks.
+Try processing orders ahead of time with online ordering or giving guests the option to choose their own adventure with.

 4. More Tips